 To close this gap, we learn to speak slower, in a more meaningful way.
 We would pause frequently in order to breathe, evaluate, take a sip of water.
 You’d be surprised how difficult that can be for a regular Hot Yoga Teacher to actually do.
 If in doubt, try it!

 (Generally speaking, in my experience, any Hot Yoga Teacher trained by Bikram or ex-Bikram teacher trainers, will struggle in the “3 gap” areas.
 There just hasn’t been much development and improvement in the Bikram methodology of teaching adults over the years.
 I think that’s very sad.
 Benjamin Lorr wonderfully explains the situation is his book “Hell-bent”, if you’re keen on the subject.)

 All 3 ‘gaps’ exist in the terms of knowledge (very likely) and skill (definitely).
 Gaps in terms of knowledge are closed by understanding.
 Gaps in terms of skill are closed by teaching practice and feedback on teaching practice.
-By the way, we actively close those gaps in my ‘Game Changers’ and ‘Level II: Going Pro!’ teacher training, if you’re motivated and interested.

 The Bottom Line

 As a Hot Yoga Teacher, you have so much love, peace, wisdom and experience inside from living the life and from your asana practice.
 Why not take a chance on speaking from the heart in a truthful, helpful and positive way?
 Customize your instruction to the people in front of you.
 See your Students as people: body, heart, mind and spirit!
 If you need help, I can be reached through my teacher training programs and personal sessions.